Chenyt-Dev/coding/Meta_high_frequency.md

 ### 938. Range Sum of BST
 * Used recursive way.
 Each solution has similar idea.
 Need to stop if the current node equals one of the boundries.

+### 1570.
+Dot Product of Two Sparse Vectors
+* First, thinking of making 2 maps and traverse in one of them.
+* Another way is to use List<int[]>, and use two pointers to traverse both vectors at the same time.
+This is also good with both time & space.
+* Use int[], easy to write.
+* If one is not sparse, we can still use List but binary search on the dense one.